 The two-story 1905 Craftsman is located at 1040 West Kensington Road.
-It stands with an entertainer’s backyard featuring an old stone patio shaded by mature trees, a large grassy yard, an orchard, a vegetable and native garden bed.
+It stands with an entertainer’s backyard featuring an old stone patio shaded by mature trees, a large grassy yard, an orchard, a vegetable, and a native garden bed.

-Just beyond the original front dutch door, the interior opens to a well-lit space with natural light streaming in through Tudor-style casement windows.
+Beyond the original front Dutch door, the interior opens to a well-lit space with natural light streaming through Tudor-style casement windows.
 Restored original details include Douglas fir millwork, pocket doors, built-in bookcases and benches, and oak floors.
-There’s a decorative brick fireplace in the living room with a beautiful arched opening and a wide wood mantle that spans the length of the wall.
+There’s a decorative brick fireplace in the living room with a beautiful arched opening and an expansive wood mantle that spans the length of the wall.

-Expanded and reconfigured, the bungalow offers three-bedrooms, three-bathrooms, a formal parlor room, and a roomy updated kitchen fitted with a center island, soap stone counter tops, and custom maple cabinetry.
-And, perhaps the best feature of them all is the bedroom with a wall of original Craftsman character windows framing the Echo Park Lake, sunsets, twinkling lights, and views of the Hollywood Hills and the Griffith Observatory.
+Expanded and reconfigured, the bungalow offers three bedrooms, three bathrooms, a formal parlor room, and a roomy updated kitchen fitted with a center island, soapstone countertops, and custom maple cabinetry.
+Perhaps the best feature is the bedroom with a wall of original Craftsman character windows framing the Echo Park Lake, sunsets, twinkling lights, and views of the Hollywood Hills and the Griffith Observatory.

-With a new foundation, new copper plumbing, updated electric wiring, and a new dual HVAC system the home stands on a 7,940-square-foot lot, near the nightlife of Sunset Blvd and Downtown Los Angeles.
+With a new foundation, copper plumbing, updated electric wiring, and a new dual HVAC system, the home stands on a 7,940-square-foot lot near Sunset Blvd and Downtown Los Angeles nightlife.

 Listing courtesy of Craig Ekedahl – Maisonre